WE RECOMMEND READING THIS ARTICLE IN CONJUNCTION WITH OUR LEAFLET, ANTIDEPRESSANTS.

 Amitriptyline is long acting, so only needs to be taken once a day.
-As one of the most common side effects is drowsiness, it is best to take it a couple of hours before bedtime.
+As one of the most common side effects is drowsiness, it is best to take it one to two hours before bedtime.
 This effect can be particularly useful if you suffer lack of sleep from your pain.
-Sometimes there is a “morning after” type of hangover feeling, but this usually wears off with time.
+Sometimes there is a ‘morning after’ type of hangover feeling, but this usually wears off with time.
 Occasionally amitriptyline can cause insomnia; if this happens it is better to take it in the morning.

 If you would like to know more about the sources of evidence consulted for this publication please click here.